 Research has shown that sleep apnea increases your risk for feeling hungry and developing insulin resistance, and many other type 2 diabetes symptoms.
 As you might expect, treating sleep apnea will not only give you better sleep, but it will improve your symptoms of type 2 diabetes.
 You will need a sleep doctor or practitioner that specializes in sleep disorders in order to help you with this one, it cannot be fixed with pills, supplements or a food elimination (for example, soy or gluten).
 Going on a diet can be helpful though because being overweight is one contributing factor to sleep apnea.

 You might think I’m simply referring to pollen or gluten, but I’m really not.
 While that certainly can spark allergies, I’m thinking a tad bigger.
 When I say “allergies,” in this case, I mean everything (ANYTHING) that could possibly annoy your immune system.
 For example:

 Histamine will prevent you from resting easy at night, plus it along with leukotrienes will unleash a whole host of miserable itchy, sneezy, coughy, stimulating symptoms.
 If you get itchy eyes or a scratchy throat and it keeps you up at night, you’ll need to sort out what’s triggering you.
-It’s in your bedroom, use my list above to figure out what’s triggering you.
+It’s probably in your bedroom.
+I hope you use my list above to figure out what’s triggering you.